 I do not recommend you have to spend every night in your entire trip at Jjimjilbang but in my experience this is the most convenient place when you miss the car, have not had time to book a hotel or have to fly on a flight very early.
 One thing that will make you embarrass is having to be naked when using a public bath.
 If you compromise on this condition, Jjimjilbang is a very reasonable suggestion.
 The cost for a night in Jjimjilbang ranges from $10 – $15)/person depending on the place.

 To learn more about Jjimjilbang and the best Jjimjilbang in Seoul, please read here: Jjimjilbang Seoul — 6 best jjimjilbang in Seoul & cheap jjimjilbang in Seoul you should try.

 In Seoul, many types of hotels are built to serve tourists with an average price of about $75 – $100/night for a mid-range hotel.
 The price here is high and low also depends on the location of the hotel you book, the closer to the center, the busier shopping area, the higher the price.
-To find the best hotels you can go to Agoda, Booking or Airbnb to find.
+To find the best hotels you can go to Agoda, Booking to find.